DoTheEvo/XCPng-basics/README.md

 # Advanced Concepts

-### Pools
+## Pools

 ![pool-join-pic](https://i.imgur.com/jXaIqHb.png)

 For easier management on larger scale.<br>
-Removes duplicitous effort when setting up network shares or backups.
+Pools remove some duplicitous effort when setting up network shares or backups.
 Allow for easier live migration of VMs or for automatic load balancing.
 Safer updates of the hosts and easier scale up of the compute power by adding more hosts.